Keyfactor/adoption-and-enablement-examples/Certificate Store Automation/IIS Certificate Store Creation/README.md

 * At least one configured Universal Orchestrator

-* The IIS w/ Bindings Certificate Store type must be created prior to running the script.
+* The IISU Certificate Store type must be created prior to running the script.

 * There are two options with this automation package: